Art gallery and exhibition space

 The Dye House Gallery

-Retaining its architectural features and the charm of its origins as a dye house, the Dye House Gallery is a light contemporary space, making it an outstanding venue for art exhibitions, performances, events, presentations and conferences.
+Retaining its architectural features and the charm of its origins as a dye house, the Dye House Gallery is a light contemporary space, making it an outstanding venue for art exhibitions, performances or events.
 Adjacent to the Café Bar, the Gallery can seat up to 200 theatre style or 120 cabaret style.